Piltxi/Piltxi/README.md

 - 💻 I’m currently learning Python for Information Retrival and Data Science.
 In particular, I do research with sentiment analysis algorithms to develop a new search engine.
 Stay tuned!
 Just a hint: it's beer... 🍻

 ✍🏻 In my repositories, you can find the projects that have given me the most satisfaction.
+Feel free to explore: someone said stay enchanted!

 ## Programming Languages and Tools
 <div align="center">